MicrochipTech/ml-dsPIC33CK-Curiosity-IMU-Data-Logger/README.md

 | Buffer Overflow |	LED3 (YELLOW) on for 5 seconds	| Processing is not able to keep up with real-time; data buffer has been reset. |

 # Usage with the MPLAB Data Visualizer and Machine Learning Plugins
-This project can be used to generate firmware for streaming data to the [MPLAB Data Visualizer plugin](https://www.microchip.com/en-us/development-tools-tools-and-software/embedded-software-center/mplab-data-visualizer).
+This project can be used to generate a firmware for streaming data to the [MPLAB Data Visualizer plugin](https://www.microchip.com/en-us/development-tools-tools-and-software/embedded-software-center/mplab-data-visualizer).
 Once the firmware is flashed, follow the steps below to set up Data Visualizer.

 1. Connect the Curiosity board to your computer, open up MPLAB X, and open the Data Visualizer plugin.
 2. Click the *Load Workspace* button as highlighted in the image below.
 Select one of the workspace files included in this repository - located under the `dv-workspace` folder - whose name most closely describes your sensor configuration; you can always modify the configuration once it is loaded if needed.